XPhyto (CSE:XPHY / OTC:XPHYF / FSE:4XT) announces European Approval for 25 Minute COVID-19 PCR Test

 But, again, this is blue sky thinking.

-But, when thinking about XPhyto Therapeutics (OTC: XPHYF), investors might do well to keep in the back of theirs minds this thought:
+But, when thinking about XPhyto Therapeutics (OTCQB: XPHYF), investors might do well to keep in the back of their minds this thought:

 Canada has legalized marijuana nationwide.
 It could quickly legalize mescaline and psilocybin mushrooms.